-By the end of the 1960s Johnny Neal's Starliners consisted of bass guitarist Barry Gray, drummer Roger Craythorne who had played in a band called "Sun Trolley", and Geoff Nicholls (doubling on guitar and keyboards) who was previously in a West Midlands group called The World of Oz.
+By the end of the 1960s Johnny Neal's Starliners consisted of bass guitarist Barry Gray, drummer Roger Craythorne who had played in a band called "Sun Trolley", and Geoff Nicholls (doubling on guitar and keyboards) who was previously in a West Midlands pop group called The World of Oz.

-This was massive exposure - especially as Don Arden (see The Move) had seen the show, signed them up to a management contract, and rush-released their hit single entitled Put Your Hand In The Hand.
-This lead to other TV shows and BBC Radio One etc. topping the bill at cabaret venues around Britain and abroad.
+This was massive exposure - especially as Don Arden (see The Move) had seen the show, signed them up to a management contract, and rush-released their hit single entitled 'Put Your Hand In The Hand'.
+This led to other TV shows and BBC Radio One etc. with The Starliners topping the bill at cabaret venues around Britain and abroad.